SergeyBurlaka/WineVault/README.md

 ### Note:

- 1. App correctly views on tablets, such as nexus 9 (screen 8.9")
+ 1. app correctly views on tablets, such as nexus 9 (screen 8.9")

- 2. In cause of failed sign in, just enter "q" in login without password, and sign in success.
+ 2. in cause of failed sign in, just enter "q" in login without password, and sign in success.

 ###  References